House Flipping: How To Profit On A Fixer-Upper

 How To Flip A House

-People often associate house flipping with demolition and design, but although that is a crucial part of the process, your project really begins before you even purchase a property.
+People often associate house flipping with demolition and design.
+Although those are crucial parts of the process, the project really begins before you even purchase a property.
+If you’re an experienced flipper, you may already be familiar with what the process entails and feel more comfortable jumping in headfirst.

 - Purchase price: Figuring out how much you can spend on a property is your first task.
 This will help you price everything else in your budget.